Tag: Pierre du Plessis

 baljaar – frolic

-safe vrystaat depth – about ankle deep
+safe vrystaat depth – about ankle deep; not adult ankle.
+My ankle

 postscript: I tried to keep up the luxury cottage theme but Barbara talked about the big spiders on the walls and yesterday even Dad, who was talking about Joe Geyser, mentioned ‘that ramshackle cottage we stayed in at Chaka’s Rock.’

 Dad was saying Joe hardly ever caught a fish.
-He would be so busy with this his pipe, relighting it, refilling it, winding the reel with one hand while fiddling with his pipe with the other.
+He would be so busy with his pipe, relighting it, refilling it, winding the reel with one hand while fiddling with his pipe with the other.
 My theory is the fish could smell the tobacco and turned their nose up at his bait.
 Dad reckons tobacco was never a health hazard to old Joe.
 Although he was never without his pipe, it was mainly preparation and cleaning, and the amount of actual puffing he did was minimal.

 Once he caught a wahoo and brought it back to Harrismith.
 Griet took one look at it as he walked into her kitchen and bade him sally forth.
 Some wives had agency.
 So Joe brought it to Dad and they cut it up and cooked it in our kitchen.